Blackface: "Darky" iconography

-U.S. cartoons from the 1930s and 1940s often featured characters in blackface gags as well as other racial and ethnic caricatures.
+American cartoons from the 1930s and 1940s often featured characters in blackface gags as well as other racial and ethnic caricatures.
 The United Artists 1933 release Mickey's Mellerdrammer – the name a corruption of "melodrama" thought to harken back to the earliest minstrel shows – was a film short based on a production of Uncle Tom's Cabin by the Disney characters.
 The advertising poster for the film shows Mickey with exaggerated, orange lips; bushy, white sidewhiskers.